When hyper-converged infrastructure may be your best bet

 But for other applications – especially long-running legacy systems – using hyper-converged infrastructure (HCI), which combines compute, storage, and networking in one appliance, may be a better bet.

-Tech execs gathered in Sydney for a recent Computerworld event sponsored by Lenovo to discuss their application strategies, which systems they have moved to the public cloud, and if they are taking advantage of HCI technologies.
+Tech execs gathered in Melbourne for a recent Computerworld event sponsored by Lenovo to discuss their application strategies, which systems they have moved to the public cloud, and if they are taking advantage of HCI technologies.

 Bernard Wansink, chief information officer at Schiavello, says the construction firm manages extensive infrastructure in-house, and to date, it has moved minimal services to third-party service providers.